HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

     On June 30, 2023, HCL Software announced end of support for HCL Digital Experience versions 8.5 and 9, effective June 30, 2025.
 Customers are encouraged to upgrade to HCL Digital Experience version 9.5, released in a continuous delivery model.
 Refer to the [Deprecated features](../deprecated_features.md) page for more information.

 ## Digital Experience 9.5 Version

+### Enabled the Configuration Wizard panels for migration from a previous version

+### Web Content Manager - Content Reporting Bookmarking feature

 ## Digital Experience 9.5 Container Version